Qinyuehu/scotted/source/_posts/2014-03-01-port-knocking-with-single-package-authorization.markdown

 Linux server on my home network without opening the sshd port up to the world.

 Single packet authorization works by sending a single, encrypted UDP packet to a remote system.
-The packet is never replied to in any way, but if if it's validated by the remote system, then it uses iptables to temporarily open up the service port for access.
+The packet is never ACKd or replied to, but if if it's validated by the remote system, then it uses iptables to temporarily open up the service port for access.
+If the packet isn't valid, it is simply ignored.
+In either case, to an external observer the packet appears to go into a black hole.
 After a user-configurable amount of time (30 seconds by default), the port is closed, but stateful iptable rules keep existing connections active.

 This is really great because all ports to my home IP address appear, from the internet, to be black holes - my router firewall drops all unknown packets, and